wahidsadik/ansible-role-harden-ubuntu/README.md

 Assuming you saved this playbook as `test-hardening-role.yml`, run it like this:

-- `ansible-playbook -i <my-ip>, test-hardening-role.yml --ask-pass`.
-Enter `root` user's password at prompt.
+- `$ ansible-playbook -i <my-ip>, test-hardening-role.yml --user=<connection-user> --ask-pass`.
+For password-based login.
+Enter user's password at prompt and then new user's password.
-- `ansible-playbook -i <my-ip>, test-hardening-role.yml --user=ubuntu --ask-pass`.
-When your super user is something other than `root`, in this case it's `ubuntu`.
-Enter user's password at prompt.
+- `$ ansible-playbook -i <my-ip>, test-hardening-role.yml --user=<connection-user> --become --ask-become-pass`.
+For SSH-based login.
+Enter sudo user's password at prompt and then new user's password.

 #### Example 2: With non-root user and pre-configured password